arjunrwarrier/arjunrwarrier/README.md

 - Leveraged Angular within a Single-SPA micro-front-end architecture to craft responsive and user-friendly web interfaces, enhancing the overall user experience.

-## GE Healthcare (Current)

-As a consultant software engineer at GE Healthcare, I've been involved in projects that focus on real-time data processing and machine learning integration:

 ### Real-Time Data Processing

 - Implemented real-time data processing using Apache Flink, enabling the company to derive valuable insights from streaming data sources.